chenasraf/sofmani/docs/installer-configuration.md

   - **Options**:
     - `opts.tap`: Name of the tap to install the package from.
+    - `opts.cask`: Install as a cask instead of a formula.
+    - `opts.flags`: Additional flags to pass to brew commands (fallback for install/update).
+    - `opts.install_flags`: Additional flags to pass only to `brew install`.
+    - `opts.update_flags`: Additional flags to pass only to `brew upgrade`.

 - **`npm`/`pnpm`/`yarn`**

   - **Description**: Installs packages using npm/pnpm/yarn.
     - Use `type: npm` for `npm install`, `type: pnpm` for `pnpm install`, and `type: yarn` for `yarn install`.
+  - **Options**:
+    - `opts.flags`: Additional flags to pass to commands (fallback for install/update).
+    - `opts.install_flags`: Additional flags to pass only during install.
+    - `opts.update_flags`: Additional flags to pass only during update.

 - **`apt`/`apk`**

   - **Description**: Installs packages using apt install or apt add.
     - Use `type: apt` for `apt install`, and `type: apk` for `apk add`.
+  - **Options**:
+    - `opts.flags`: Additional flags to pass to commands (fallback for install/update).
+    - `opts.install_flags`: Additional flags to pass only during install.
+    - `opts.update_flags`: Additional flags to pass only during update.

 - **`pacman`/`yay`**